publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch35/schII/m__us_usc_t42_s3016.md

                 (x) providing technical assistance to the regional offices of the Administration with respect to each duty described in clauses (i) through (ix).

-            (B) The regional offices of the Administration shall be responsible for disseminating, and providing technical assistance regarding, the guidelines and information described in clauses (ii), (iii), and (v) of subparagraph (A) to State agencies, area agencies on aging, and persons that provide nutrition services under part C of subchapter III of this chapter.
+            (B) The regional offices of the Administration shall be responsible for disseminating, and providing technical assistance regarding, the guidelines and information described in clauses (ii), (iii), and (v) of subparagraph (A) to State agencies, area agencies on aging, and persons that provide nutrition services under part C of subchapter III.

             (C)